Skip to main content

 Hiver is a multichannel customer service help desk designed to work with Google Workspace.
 Rather than using a completely new platform, Hiver adds common customer service features to the company’s existing Google programs, including shared inboxes, analytics, and SLAs.
 Businesses that don’t want to reinvent their existing Google communications can use Hiver.

 Hiver’s shared inbox has customizable views that allow users to choose conversation categories and filters to personalize the emails they see.
 With Conversation ID, users can track email threads by assigning them a number and resurfacing them on demand.
-It also features notes and @mentions (tagging) that enable users to collaborate without forwarding or copying them into the email thread.
+It also features notes and mentions that enable users to collaborate without forwarding or copying them into the email thread.

 Additionally, businesses can create a knowledge base to house FAQs, instructions, and troubleshooting guides.
 Customers can navigate through the articles using an embedded search bar.
 If readers can’t find what they’re looking for, they can submit a support ticket from within the knowledge base.